seanhess/runtime-types/README.md

 runtime-types
 =============

 Use flow type information at runtime.
-Useful for validations, mapping to an ORM, and more.
+Automatically generate validation code, ORM schemas, etc from the type definition.

 Installation
 ------------